iogrids/Tutorials-Guides/using-dispatcher-in-cherrypy.md

       pass
 ```

+## Dispatcher use-case

-* you can call the generate() function like this http://localhost:8080/generate?length=10
+* You can call the generate() function like this http://localhost:8080/generate?length=10
-* what if we call the same function like this http://localhost:8080/GENERATE?length=8  (GENERATE in capital letters).
-We will get error because there is no GENERATE URL
+* What if we call the same function like this http://localhost:8080/GENERATE?length=8  (GENERATE in capital letters).
+We will get error because there is no URL as /GENERATE
 * So in this case we want GENERATE to be converted as lowercase like generate.
 So before invoking the URL /generate another function should be called as a hook before calling the generate() function.
 * This hook is called a dispatcher in cherrypy, which runs prior to running the generate() function.
 * To use the dispatcher hook it should be mentioned in the conf{'request.dispatch': ForceLowerDispatcherURL()}